meranjith28/Advanced-C-Lab-Manual/module9.md

 EXP NO:13 C PROGRAM TO DISPLAY QUEUE ELEMENTS USING ARRAY.

-Aim:
-To write a C program to display queue elements using array
+Aim:To write a C program to display queue elements using array

 Algorithm:
 1. Declare global variables for the queue, rear, front, and iteration.